Marinofull/marinofull.github.io/index.md

 #### Vim

-Even before met this awesome editor I already had a vim user's mind.
+Even before I met this awesome editor I already had a vim user's mind.
 The mindset to type repetitive changes with the minimum effort, the thirst to automate everything in everywhere was quenched when I met Vim, vimium and vim-everywhere.

 #### GIT

-Beyond a version control system for my projects, but also for my personal configurations of my computer, after met the first [dotfile](https://github.com/niltonvasques/dotfiles) repo it blew my mind and I was never lost again when using a different computer than my own.
+Beyond a version control system for my projects, but also for my personal configurations in my computer, after met the first [dotfile](https://github.com/niltonvasques/dotfiles) repo it blew my mind and I was never lost again when using a different computer than my own.
 Now I can have all my personal configurations, snippets, aliases and that kind of stuff in just two commands.

 #### docker